UK provides further support to match Lebanon's generosity

 - The European Union will host a major international conference on Syria on April 4 and 5, entitled ‘Syria and the region: supporting the future of Syria and the region’, co-chairing the event with the United Nation, Germany, Kuwait, Norway, Qatar and the United Kingdom.

 - The UK’s Department for International Development (DFID) in partnership with MOSA and UNDP have so far supported over 90 projects empowering 51 municipalities (with £22.4 million so far), which we see as on the front line of the response.
 In doing so we are working closely with the mayors and members of the community.

 - The UK has committed over £436 million (over $524 million) of support for refugees and host communities in Lebanon, in addition to our contributions through the EU and UN.

 - In response to the Syria crisis, the UK has allocated over £1.1 billion since 2012 to over 30 implementing partners (including United Nations agencies, international non-governmental organisations and the Red Cross).

 - This is helping to meet the immediate needs of vulnerable people in Syria and of refugees in the region.
 Our support is reaching millions of people and has saved lives in Syria, Jordan, Lebanon, Turkey, Iraq and Egypt.

-- The UK has committed £160m over the next four years to supporting the Ministry of Education’s transformative education aims.
+- The UK has committed £160 million over the next four years to supporting the Ministry of Education’s transformative education aims.